docutag/hotnote/notes.md

 - the autosave text label should stay shown until a file is open, it should show itself on mouseover checkbox

-- enrich the file picker with info about the file (read only, size) make it discreet

-- when using the back arrow to go back to a doc, the charet position (and scroll) should be remembered and the caret should be activated

-- add a drag resize handle to the file picker list

-- adjust the preferences file so that any user preference or session information is stored under a unique user uid.
+  adjust the preferences file so that any user preference or session information is stored under a unique user uid.
 This is because the \_session.HN (new name btw) file could be merged with other users, this is a breaking change

 - cmd + s should save on mac (ctrl + s on windows) and whatever the linux shortcut is

 - swap the theme and code buttons on the navbar

-- the welcome screen and file picker should use material ui, the fonts should align with those used by the breadcrumbs system

 - we should periodically reload the file when the user isn't typing. the experience when having multiple tabs open with the same content should be improved somehow

-- the autocomplete window needs material ui icons and 'treatment' (follow guidelines on spacing etc)

 - autocomplete / search entries should be displayed least-deep first (with autocomplete or local matches on top)